 The Chair of the Board was appointed by the Ministry of Local Government and Modernisation together with WRH.
-The Board elects its own Vice-Chair.
+The Board is appointed for four years.
+Following practice, the Board can elect its own Vice-Chair.
 Dr. Mikhail Pogodaev, Russia, was unanimously re-elected upon nomination as Vice-Chair at the Board meeting in Salekhard November 27, 2018.
-The Board is appointed for four years.
+Following Pogodaev's resignation, the ICR Board has not elected a new Vice-Chair.

-The Board has had 3 meetings in 2018; Teleconference February 22, in Salekhard March 24, and in Salekhard November 27.
-The Board has processed 17 case issues in 2018.
+The Board has had two meetings in 2019; A teleconference February 28, and an ordinary meeting in Kautokeino November 11.
+The Board has processed 16 case issues in 2019.